 ● Give thought to what preoccupations you already possess.

+For example, should you engage yourself in volleyball when you regularly struggle to accomplish homework with debate and your weekly volunteer work?
 Let’s compare your activities to a delicious spread at an all-you-can-eat buffet.
 You cannot possibly consume it all – though you might like to try, you would get ill if you did!
 Pick what you relish most and what you can see yourself doing, albeit happily.

 ● Reduce activity hours.